easypcceo/jacobtuwiner/about.md

 <p>I reached out to big blog owners, and some of them mentioned my new website on theirs with a link.
 You can think of a link as a vote of popularity that helps Google understand that your site deserves to show up on the first page.

 <p>Google noticed, and traffic started coming in.
-Check out this graph:

 <p>My site exploded pretty quickly considering it was brand new.
 I remember how I felt when I made my first dollar from the website.
 I couldn't believe it, but I knew I was just getting started.